Skip to content

 Lava rocks along the Halema'uma'u Trail, Hawai'i Volcanoes National Park

-Back in the day, the Halema’uma’u Trail went all the way to the lake, where early tourists would fry eggs and light cigars!
+Back in the day (we’re talking old-school tourism), the Halema’uma’u Trail went all the way to the lava lake where tourists would literally fry eggs and light cigars on the hot rocks!
+Can you even imagine?
+Talk about playing with fire!

 directions_walk